Arvindprksh/arvindprksh.github.io/_posts/DataStructure/2016-03-28-Priority_Queue_And_Heap.md

 layout: post
 title: Priority Queue and Heap
 subtitle: What is the Priority Queue and Heap
-css:
+category: Data Structure
-tags:
+tags: [queue, heap]
-date:
-big-image:
-share-image:
-permalink:
+permalink: /2016/03/28/Priority_Queue_And_Heap/
-comments:
-show-share:
-big-image:
-meta-title:
-meta-description:
 ---

 1-1.
 What is priority queue